coverclock/com-diag-hazer/README.md

 will remove the UDP return route.
 (This mechanism was inspired by a similar one used by SIP to route RTP packets via UDP to VoIP phones.)

-Note that the UDP stream is not encrypted, nor s the source of the datagrams authenticated, so this mechanism is not secure.
+Note that the UDP stream is not encrypted, nor is the source of the datagrams authenticated, so this mechanism is not secure.
 It should be.
 I'm pondering how best to accomplish that.